YAB-org/Browser/README.md

 <img src="https://github.com/user-attachments/assets/98eb93dc-1c81-48f2-9900-cd81dace8c8c" alt="yabicon" width="120" />

-**YAB** is a modern browser designed for the WebX ecosystem.
+**YAB** is a modern browser designed for WebX.
 It supports both the legacy Lua API (used by Bussinga) and the new standard WebX API, ensuring compatibility with both older and newer websites.

 Built on Electron, YAB offers enhanced security by running each Lua script in its own isolated process.
 This architecture prevents code from leaking between sites and allows for easy termination of unresponsive pages.